thanzawtoe888/ict720-project/README.md

 By following these steps, you should be able to successfully build and run your project using Docker Compose.

+## Application Showcase

+Below are some screenshots showcasing the web application and LINE Chatbot developed as part of this project.

+**Web Application Screenshots:**

 ![Web application showcase 1](images/web-app-1.png)
 ![Web application showcase 2](images/web-app-2.png)
 ![Web application showcase 3](images/web-app-3.png)